-Not only is the Tilles Center the only theater on Long Island that hosts nationally touring Broadway productions – like Rocktopia, Spamalot, Finding Neverland, and more – but they also host a wide variety of world-renowned artists in music – like Diana Ross – and dance – like DIAVOLO.
-Plus parking is free and my High School graduation was there!
+The Tilles Center is the only theater on Long Island that hosts nationally touring Broadway productions.
+In addition, they also host a wide variety of world-renowned artists in music.
+Furthermore and even better – parking is free and my High School graduation was there!

-Kicking off their family programming season tomorrow (September 15th) is Rosie Revere, Engineer, a fun new musical spotlighting STEM curriculum and based on the books Rosie Revere, Engineer, Iggy Peck, Architect and Ada Twist, Scientist by Andrea Beaty.
-Recommended for ages 5-10.
+Firstly, kicking off their family programming season (September 15th) is Rosie Revere, Engineer (recommended for ages 5-10).
+This is a fun new musical spotlighting STEM curriculum and based on the books Rosie Revere, Engineer, Iggy Peck, Architect and Ada Twist, Scientist by Andrea Beaty.

-Next on the calendar (October 27th) is the stage adaptation of the beloved book The Rainbow Fish.
-With innovative puppetry, striking scenic effects, and evocative original music the Mermaid Theatre of Nova Scotia perfectly evolves the book into live theater.
-Recommended for ages 3-7.
+Secondly on the calendar (October 27th) is the stage adaptation of the beloved book The Rainbow Fish (recommended for ages 3-7).
+This play pairs innovative puppetry and striking scenic effects.
+Paired with evocative original music, the Mermaid Theatre of Nova Scotia perfectly evolves the book into live theater.

-Continuing into the new year (January 12th), the The Very Hungry Caterpillar & Other E. Carle Favorites takes the stage.
+Thirdly, and continuing into the new year (January 12th), the The Very Hungry Caterpillar & Other E. Carle Favorites takes the stage (recommended for ages 3-7).
 Using black light and fanciful puppets, the Mermaid Theatre of Nova Scotia weaves the stories of The Very Hungry Caterpillar, The Little Cloud, and The Mixed Up Chameleon together to create a magical presentation on stage.
-Recommended for ages 3-7.

-Next up (March 2nd) is Erth’s Prehistoric Aquarium Adventure – an immersive experience that invites you to jump in and explore unknown ocean depths where prehistoric marine reptiles lived eons ago.
+Finally, March 2nd is Erth’s Prehistoric Aquarium Adventure (recommended for ages 5+).
+This show’s immersive experience invites you to jump in and explore unknown ocean depths where prehistoric marine reptiles lived eons ago.
 I have to admit – this show looks AMAZING.
 Erth uses actors, technology, puppets, science and imagination to create an amazing visual experience connecting young audiences to the real science of paleontology.
 I cannot wait for this show!
-Recommended for ages 5 and up.
-And by “up” they clearly mean 40.

 But that’s not all!
 For a full schedule of the 2018-2019 Season of Family Fun!
 Performances visit the Tilles Center’s website.
-I don’t want to spoil all the fun and there are some BIG names I left out on purpose – because I love cliff-hangers!
+Of course, I don’t want to spoil all the fun but there are some BIG names I left out on purpose – because I love cliff-hangers!

-To register for Family Workshops ($5 per person), please visit here or call 516.299.3100.
-Family Workshops provide unique opportunities for families to play and explore the arts together.
-Storytelling, puppet-making, music and role-playing are some of the activities offered, depending on the type of show being performed that day.
+Check out their great pre-show Family Workshops ($5 per person) by calling 516.299.3100.
+To sum up, Family Workshops provide unique opportunities for families to play and explore the arts together.
+Furthermore, these activities include storytelling, puppet-making, music and role-playing depending on the type of show being performed that day.